-Studies Similarly, Gender can be particularly impactful for Black women, often find themselves who at the intersection of racial and gender According discrimination. to Collins (2000), Black feminist thought challenges the dominant paradigms of Gender Studies by foregrounding the experiences and challenges faced by Black women specifically.
+Similarly, Gender Studies can be particularly impactful for Black women, who often find themselves at the intersection of racial and gender discrimination.
+According Collins to (2000), Black feminist thought challenges the dominant paradigms of Gender Studies by foregrounding the experiences and faced challenges bv Black women specifically.